Steve Lawrence: Career

-In the late 1950s, Steve Lawrence was drafted into the United States Army and served as the official vocal soloist with The United States Army Band "Pershing's Own" in Washington, D.C.
+In the late 1950s, Lawrence was drafted into the U.S. Army and served as the official vocal soloist with the United States Army Band "Pershing's Own" in Washington, D.C.

-Lawrence had success on the record charts in the late 1950s and early 1960s with such hits as "Go Away Little Girl" (U.S. No. 1), "Pretty Blue Eyes" (U.S. No. 9), "Footsteps" (U.S. No. 7), "Portrait of My Love" (U.S. No. 9), and "Party Doll" (U.S. No. 5).
-"Go Away Little Girl" sold over one million copies and was awarded a Gold record.
-However, much of Lawrence's musical career has centered on nightclubs and the musical stage.
+Lawrence had success by means of the musical hit parades in the late 1950s and early 1960s with hits, including "Party Doll" (U.S. No. 5), "Pretty Blue Eyes" (U.S. No. 9), "Footsteps" (U.S. No. 7), "Portrait of My Love" (U.S. No. 9), and "Go Away Little Girl" (U.S. No. 1).
+"Go Away Little Girl" sold over 1 million copies and was awarded a Gold record.
+However, much of Lawrence's musical career was centered on nightclubs and the musical stage.

-Lawrence is also an actor, appearing in guest roles on television shows in every decade since the 1950s.
-After getting his start with Steve Allen's late night show, he was seen in programs such as The Danny Kaye Show, The Judy Garland Show, The Julie Andrews Hour, Night Gallery, The Flip Wilson Show, Police Story, Murder, She Wrote, and CSI.

-Lawrence and Gormé starred in the 1958 summer replacement series on NBC, The Steve Lawrence and Eydie Gormé Show.
-Lawrence made many appearances on The Carol Burnett Show (1967–78), with and without Eydie.
-The Steve Lawrence Show, with supporting actor Charles Nelson Reilly, ran for 13 weeks in 1965, a variety show that was one of the last CBS television shows to only air in black and white.
+He was also an actor, appearing in guest roles on television shows in every decade since the 1950s.
+After getting his start with Steve Allen's late night show, he was seen on The Danny Kaye Show; The Judy Garland Show; The Julie Andrews Hour; Night Gallery; The Flip Wilson Show; Police Story; Murder, She Wrote; Diagnosis: Murder; and CSI.
+Lawrence and Gormé starred in the 1958 summer replacement series The Steve Lawrence and Eydie Gormé Show.
+The Steve Lawrence Show, with supporting actor Charles Nelson Reilly, ran for 13 weeks in 1965.
+It was a variety show and one of the later television shows to air in black and white.
 Lawrence also served as a panelist on What's My Line?
 (1950–67).
+According to an interview from TCM, he made 29 appearances on The Carol Burnett Show (1967–1978), with and without Eydie.

-In 1964, Lawrence starred in the Broadway musical What Makes Sammy Run?.
-It centered on an ambitious young man clawing his way to the top in Hollywood.
-It ran for 504 performances at the 54th Street Theater.
+In 1964, Lawrence starred in the Broadway musical What Makes Sammy Run?, which centered on an ambitious young man clawing his way to the top in Hollywood.
+It ran for 540 performances at the 54th Street Theater.